-- We use donations to GiveWell’s Maximum Impact Fund exclusively to fund opportunities within our top charities.
+- We use donations to GiveWell’s Top Charities Fund exclusively to fund opportunities within our top charities.

-- We may use GiveWell’s unrestricted funding to grant to organizations on or outside our top charities list.
+- We may use GiveWell’s All Grants Fund and GiveWell’s unrestricted funding to grant to organizations on or outside our top charities list.

 - We recommend grants to third parties.
 This includes Open Philanthropy, fundraising organizations in effective altruism, and individual donors.